johnroutledge/milestone-project-3/README.md

 The 'Monserrat' Google font was chosen to give a clean and modern feel, while the grey and white colour scheme added to this style.

 The colour scheme was chosen as it feels sharp and modern to match the world of cryptocurrencies.
 At the same time, it is both visually unintimidating and easy on the eye.
 I wanted the app to have this look so that it appeals to users who are risk-averse and who don't want to be overloaded with unecessary information.
+A shade of blue was chosen for the buttons as it is perceived as being a trustworthy,dependable, and responsible color.
+Blue is also popular among financial institutions, as conveys trust and stability.
+The button color is consistent throughout the app to maintain consistency and increase intuitivity.

 The cryptocoin hero image was chosen for the landing page to make it immediately apparent that this is a financial app dealing with cryptocurrency.
 The large two sentence message underneath the hero image was used to give a clear, unambiguous description of what the app is about.